DavidWalley/nebra/README.md

 Lunar calendars from cultures around the world are based on observations of the Moon's phases, as it cycles from new (invisible) to full, and back again, about every 29.5 days.
 No particular skill is required to make these observations - it only requires interest in the sky, and the Moon in particular.
 Combined with counting, the sky gave early societies a natural calendar, suitable for mid-term planning and societal synchronization.

 Counting yeilds 12 months (lunar phase cycles) per year, with months alternating between 29 and 30 days long, and "year" corresponding to a cycle of the seasons.
-Astronomers observing the Sun over long terms can become more precise, but a lunar calendar can stand on its own and find use by everyone, long before precision or understanding.
+Astronomers observing the Sun over years and centuries can become more precise, but a lunar calendar can stand on its own and find use by everyone, long before precision or understanding.

 Such simple counting and observation account for 354 days of the modern value of 365.24219 days per year, a difference of 11.24219 days.
 Thus, every 3 years, the lunar calendar drifts a little more than 1 lunar month, from its initial synchronicity.
 To correct for this, an extra lunar month can be added every 2 or 3 years.